Top 10 Things to Do in Del Mar

 2. Head to the Del Mar Racetrack

 The Del Mar Racetrack, where the “turf meets the surf,” is a Del Mar Thoroughbred Club horse racing track.
 It’s one of the biggest horse racing venues in the States and can hold nearly 50,000 spectators.
-The racing season is between July and September, and the races have become major social events in the country ever since the venue opened its doors in 1937.
+The primary racing season is between July and September, and the races have become major social events in the country ever since the venue opened its doors in 1937 and has become a mainstay for the prestigious Breeders Cup too.
 The racetrack also hosts Friday concerts on the Seaside Stage, and tickets are free with admission to the racetrack.
 Kids under 17 can enjoy a variety of free rides, games, and activities while their parents are having fun at the racetrack.

 3. Take a hot air balloon ride

 Del Mar visitors will likely see several hot air balloons above the area once dusk rolls around, and there is no doubt that it’s a fantastic way to see the city from above.
-Magical Adventure Balloon Rides offers year-round balloon tours of Del Mar, and they invite guests to enjoy a romantic ocean sunset balloon flight over the elegant homes and golf courses of the region.
+Magical Adventure Balloon Rides located just east of downtown Del Mar towards Rancho Santa Fe offers year-round balloon tours of Del Mar, and they invite guests to enjoy a romantic ocean sunset balloon flight over the elegant homes and golf courses of the region.

 Included in the price are a one-hour or 4-mile balloon ride, a champagne, juice, or mimosa toast, a commemorative flight certificate, and a souvenir picture.